U.S. Government Global HIV/AIDS Activities

 U.S. Department of Labor

-The Department of Labor (DoL) implements PEPFAR workplace-targeted projects that focus on prevention and reduction of HIV/AIDS-related stigma and discrimination.
-DoL brings to these endeavors its unique experience in building strategic alliances with employers, unions, and Ministries of Labor, which are often overlooked and can be difficult to target.
+The Department of Labor (DoL) implements PEPFAR workplace-targeted projects that focus on the prevention and reduction of HIV/AIDS-related stigma and discrimination.
+DoL brings to these endeavors its unique experience in building strategic alliances with employers, unions, and Ministries of Labor.

 U.S. Department of the Treasury